ToxicRevolution/CSGORankMeAPI/README.md

 Check out our website, <a href="https://toxicrevolution.net">ToxicRevolution.net</a> to see our current projects and updates regarding current projects.
 We like to interact with other server owners and in general with the community so feel free to drop by.

 # Donate!
-If you feel super generous you can donate me a drink or two here
+If you feel super generous you can donate to me here

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/kennyLtv)